deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 <center><img src="https://hyejikim1.github.io/images/twolayerbiGRUDec.png"></center>

 Here is an excerpt of python code that defines the decoder neural network.
+In this post, we introduce codes built on Keras library, which is arguably one of the easiest deep learning libraries, as a gentle introduction to deep learning programming for channel coding.

+For installation, do this and that.

 {% highlight python %}